wisemen-digital/web-onboarding-codelab/index.md

 9. If you have time left, you can add some extra features to the application.
 For example, you can add a search bar to search for todos, or add a filter to filter the todos by status.

 > aside negative
-> The snippets provided in the codelab are examples to help you get started and move you in the right direction.
+> This following steps are a guide to push you in the right direction.
-> It's your own responsibility to make sure that the code is correct and that it works as expected.
+> The project template contains enough examples to help you create the application.

 ## PROJECT: Http layer & API client